What is HPV?

 What does HPV have to do with me?

 Nearly everyone who engages in any form of sexual activity will contract HPV at some point in their lives.
+Vaccination is the #1 way to protect yourself from contracting high-risk HPV.

 How does HPV spread?